The Afghan Hound is aloof and dignified, synonymous

 Afghans were introduced to Britain in the late 1800s/early 1900s by army officers returning from military campaigns and instantly caused a sensation with their gorgeous long flowing hair similar to a human.

 Two main strains of sight hounds brought out of Afghanistan make up today's modern Afghan Hound – the Bell-Murray Strain or Steppe Strain (introduced in 1920 by Major Bell-Murray, his wife and Miss Manson ) and the Ghazni Strain or Mountain Strain (introduced in 1925 by Mrs Amps).

 Most of the Afghans in America have originated from the Ghazni strain and the first Afghan's made their way to Australia in 1934, also of the Ghazni strain.
 The two strains have now been mixed and a new breed standard was written in 1948 to accommodate this.

-This list was the results of a test which was carried out by giving commands to all breeds of dogs and counting how many times these dogs had to be told the same commend before it stuck.
+This list was the results of a test which was carried out by giving commands to all breeds of dogs and counting correct responses.

 Afghans needed to be told between 80-100 times to achieve accuracy of 25% or less!
 Strangely though, thanks to their intelligence and reasoning skills however, Afghans excel at dog agility trials.

 Dogs should be trained from an early age however, this breed of dog mustn't be shouted at as they are extremely sensitive and can become stressed very easily and may withdraw.
 They should be encouraged positively and rewarded for good behavior.
 Like all other breeds, they should receive early and ongoing socialization.

 make excellent guard dogs.
 They are extremely watchful, are wary of

 strangers and loyal to their owners.
 The females seem to be more